beernardoc/ClosetConnect_v2/TPW_project_2_backend/README.md

 |   joao   | user1234 |
 |   jose   | user1234 |

-## Setup

-To facilitate the setup of the project, we have the necessary requirements in the requirements.txt file.

-Also, we created a python script, "insertData.py" to insert some data into the database, so that the project is not empty.
-The users inserted just need to be inserted in the Users table (Authentication and Authorization) in the Django Admin page, with the same username and password.

 ## Features that we would like to implement in the future